0XMohomiester/0XMohomiester/Brainpan.md

 ![Screen Shot 2021-08-26 at 1 57 51 PM](https://user-images.githubusercontent.com/47929033/130958838-d17cc991-c88a-4031-902a-754db2742c1d.png)

-as you can see programe crashed then go to ESP `Stack Pointer` to see our payload in stack:
+as you can see programe crashed then go to ESP `Stack Pointer` to see our payload in stack and right click > `follow in dump`:

 ![Screen Shot 2021-08-26 at 2 01 35 PM](https://user-images.githubusercontent.com/47929033/130960475-f43bfb48-2eca-42da-b4bd-fdd93a1d542a.png)